Eastern Meadowlark

 • Trend: Decreasing

-• Habitat: Meadows, fields, pastures, prairies, desert grasslands
+• Habitat: Meadows, fields, pastures, prairies, desert grasslands.

-Eastern Meadowlark map, NatureServeOften hunkered down in the grasses, the Eastern Meadowlark may surprise a casual observer: This stout-bodied bird sports a cryptic, streaky brown back, but when facing you, you see its shocking yellow breast, emblazoned with a bold, black “V.” Spring and early summer are best for spotting these birds, when males perch in isolated field trees and shrubs or on fence posts, incessantly belting out their distinctive “Spring-of-the YEEAAR” song, which in Mexico is interpreted as “Tortilla Con Chile.”
+Often hunkered down in the grasses, the Eastern Meadowlark may surprise a casual observer: This stout-bodied bird sports a cryptic, streaky brown back, but when facing you, you see its shocking yellow breast, emblazoned with a bold, black “V.” Spring and early summer are best for spotting these birds, when males perch in isolated field trees and shrubs or on fence posts, incessantly belting out their distinctive song.

 Meadowlarks belong to the family Icteridae, which includes blackbirds, cowbirds, grackles, and orioles, including Baltimore and Audubon's Orioles.
-The Eastern Meadowlark is one of two meadowlark species found in the United States and Canada.
-Or are there three?

-A Species or Not a Species…That Is a Question.
+A Species or Not a Species? …That Is a Question.

 A Grassy Hideaway